SimVascular/simvascular.github.io-archive/source/documentation/python_interface/modules/_error_handling.md

 <br>
 ### Try / Except Block ###
-Exceptions cause program termination unless they are explicitly caught and handled by a try and except block.
+Exceptions cause program termination unless they are explicitly caught and handled by a try/except block.
 Python executes code following the try statement as it would normally do.
 If an exception is generated in this code section then the code following the except statement is executed and the program continues.